gramaziokohler/antikythera/ARCHITECTURE.md

         {"id": "start"}
       ],
       "_docs": {
         "duration": "Duration in seconds.
-This is a task parameter, not an input from process data."
+This is a task parameter, not an input from blueprint session data."
       }
     },
     {